The past month seems to have been especially bad for high winds.

 In the past few weeks, we have lost power a number of times due to downed trees over power lines.
 At first, events like this can be kind of exciting.
 We pull out the flashlights, sleeping bags and have a family camp-out in the living room.
 However, this game gets old fast, when everything you own seems to be run on electricity!

 For some, loosing power can become a time of retreat.
-For example, after the power went out yesterday, a friend of ours posted this comment on Facebook: “Am very thankful this morning for a gas wood stove, gas range, French press coffee pot, bottled water, smart phone and REI candle lantern…life is good ” As I looked at this list of goodies, I realized that I had a smart phone (obviously) and a few bottles of water.
-My second thought after reading her post was that (in jealousy) I secretly wished that I was her at that moment.
-Then yes, my secret wish soon became the next comment on her post.
+For example, after the power went out yesterday, a friend of ours posted this comment on Facebook: “Am very thankful this morning for a gas wood stove, gas range, French press coffee pot, bottled water, smart phone and REI candle lantern…life is good.“

 Needless to say, I got on Facebook, commenting and posting accordingly.
 Soon enough, the power came back on and we continued with our day as usual.
-But, let this post serve as two pieces of advise: First, when you go to look for a home in Alaska, avoid electric appliances.
-And second, never underestimate the incredible power in pausing and thinking of “your neighbor as yourself“.
+However, let this post serve as two pieces of advise.

-When was the last time someone brought you a proverbial French Press?
+When was the last time someone thought of you higher than themselves?